inabikarilibrary/inalib/inapedia/tournaments/hg/hg3.md

 # Hades Garden #3

-Hades Garden #3 is the third edition of the [Hades Garden](hgmain.md) tournament series.
+Hades Garden #3 was the third edition of the [Hades Garden](hgmain.md) tournament series.
 20 players participated.

 Tier: Minor